superbrothers/kubernetes-docs/kubectl_api-resources.md

   # Print the supported API Resources with more information
   kubectl api-resources -o wide

+  # Print the supported API Resources sorted by a column
+  kubectl api-resources --sort-by=name

   # Print the supported namespaced resources
   kubectl api-resources --namespaced=true